tudorjnu/tudorjnu.github.io/_posts/Others/2024-07-07-archinstall.md

 I added encrypt before filesystem in hooks and `btrfs` in modules, see [here](https://wiki.archlinux.org/title/Dm-crypt/System_configuration#Unlocking_in_early_userspace) and [here](https://wiki.archlinux.org/title/Mkinitcpio#Common_hooks).

 Two changes are necessary here.
-Firstly, the `btrfs` module has to be loaded.
+Firstly, the `btrfs` module has to be loaded:
-Next, I changed the `HOOKS` to `systemd` stuff as following:

 ```md
 MODULES=(btrfs)
 ```

-Add `lvm2` and `encrypt` to hooks:
+Next, you have two options.
+One is to use the default `busybox` then add `lvm2` and `encrypt` to hooks:

 ```sh
 HOOKS=(base udev autodetect microcode modconf kms keyboard keymap consolefont block **encrypt** **lvm2** filesystems fsck)
 ```

-Alternatively add the following hooks for systemd based setup:
+Alternatively add the following hooks for `systemd` based setup:

 ```sh
 HOOKS=(base systemd autodetect microcode modconf kms keyboard sd-vconsole block sd-encrypt lvm2 filesystems fsck)
 ```

+It is a matter of preference on which one you chose. `systemd` is a bit more versatile.

 Regenerate the images (needs to be done for every kernel):